 19. Keep a stash of snacks

-While traveling, eating out of the restaurants are very expensive.
-Carry a stash of snacks in your backpack is a great way to fill your hungry stomach between main meals and a healthy option where you don’t find clean eat outs.
+While traveling, eating out of the restaurants is very expensive.
+Carry a stash of snacks in your backpack is a great way to fill your hungry stomach between main meals and a healthy option where you don’t find clean eat-outs.
 This option can save you a lot of money.